jeff-hykin/quik_config_python/README.md

 # What is this?

-The most flexible file+cli config for python projects
+The most flexible file + cli config for python projects
 - stop hardcoding filepaths
 - stop wasing time using `argparse`
 - stop with messy config differences for different machines